Alex Gonzalez (gonzaal01)

 Alexander Scott Gonzalez

 - Height 6' 0", Weight 180 lb.

 - Final Game May 20, 2006

 - Born April 8, 1973 in Miami, FL USA

 Biographical Information

 With good power and plus speed, Alex Gonzalez went 2 for 5 with four RBI on Opening Day, 1995, thus solidifying his position as the Toronto Blue Jays' starting shortstop.
 He also showed some late-inning flair in June of that year, with two game-winning hits - one a single to beat the Boston Red Sox, 4-3, in the 11th inning, the other a 9th-inning single to beat the Baltimore Orioles, 6-5.

 He also was the guy who, playing for the Chicago Cubs, booted the potential double play ball in the top of the 8th inning of Game 6 of the 2003 NLCS that allowed the Florida Marlins' 8-run inning to continue, which ultimately led to the Cubs losing the NLCS.
-Famously in that series, both teams' starting shortstop was named Alex Gonzalez - the other Alex Gonzalez was playing for the Marlins.
+Famously in that series, both teams' starting shortstop were named Alex Gonzalez - the other Alex Gonzalez was playing for the Marlins.
 This followed a superb defensive season in which Gonzalez only committed 10 errors in 150 games at shortstop to the tune of a .984 fielding percentage.
 Gonzalez was a good defensive player.